 The President or designate is responsible for declaring an emergency on campus.
-This decision is usually made is consultation with the Chair of the CCG.
+This decision will normally be made in consultation with the Chair of the CCG.
 Only the President or designate may terminate a declared emergency.

-The President may attend meetings, particularly when the situation is likely to have serious impact on the campus as a whole.
-In addition, the President will be consulted regularly on progress, and may be involved in major decision making.
+The President may attend meetings, particularly when the situation is likely to have serious impact on the campus.
+In addition, the President will be consulted regularly on progress, and may be involved in major decision making through the Policy Team.